avonderesch/testing_git/README.md

   - [ ] Push changes to the remote; also try to retract your push (in case you have made a mistake)

-  - [ ] Performe a pull-merge request; see how it can be accepted/declined; see how potential merge conflicts are shown and how to resolve them
+  - [ ] Performe a pull-merge request; see how it can be accepted/declined, you can also review it and request a change; see how potential merge conflicts are shown and how to resolve them

 > [!NOTE]
 > This step is especially important when merging to the main!